HCL-Hbot/ros_social_robot_prototype/scripts/robot_start_up/README.md

 3. **robot-eye.service** – launches the `eye_display_lld`
 4. **robot-interaction-controller.service** – launches the ROS interaction_controller and dependent nodes (like camera/audio/etc.)

+Dependencies are defined via After= and Requires= in each .service file

 ---
 ## 🧪 Manual Testing